Gregorio S. Araneta: Later career

 During the first Senatorial election in 1916, he ran for a seat in the Senate but lost to Rafael Palma.
 In 1916, The Independent, mocked Araneta for defending Spanish friars to reoccupy Filipino parishes and being an "imperialist" while serving as Solicitor-General under Governor General William Howard Taft.
 That same year, he accepted a teaching post in the University of Santo Tomas and at the same attended to his private law practice.
 Araneta convinced the Supreme Court to reverse its previous decision on two cases.
 Araneta also gained respect for his ethical principles.
 He turned down the offer of House Speaker Sergio Osmeña to seat as Chief Justice of the Supreme Court in favor of Manuel Araullo, who he thought to be more deserving for the post.
 He was again offered the same position during the time of Senate President Manuel L. Quezon but he also declined, this time for delicadeza, because he was then involved in a case pending before the Supreme Court.

 Personal life

 Araneta married Carmen Zaragoza y Rojas on March 7, 1896.
 The couple had 14 children: Carmen, Jose, Salvador, Consuelo, Paz, Rosa, Antonio, Teresa, Ramon, Vicente, Conchita, Margarita, Luis and Francisco.

+Gregorio Soriano Araneta & Carmen Zaragoza y Rojas' graves at La Loma Cemetery.